Series Connected Solar Panels

 How to Connect Solar Panels in Series

-How to connect solar panels together to produce more voltage and/or current is an important part of any solar system design and understanding a few basic principles when connecting different solar panels together will help designing and installing a photovoltaic system to power your home a whole lot easier.
+Understanding how series connected solar panels can produce more output voltage is an important part of any solar system design and understanding a few basic principles when connecting different solar panels together will help designing and installing a photovoltaic system to power your home a whole lot easier.

 Photovoltaic solar panels are semiconductor devices that covert sunlight (irradiance) into electrical DC energy but it is the PV panels individual solar cells which are responsible for converting the sunlight into electricity.
 However, the power output from any type of PV panel is very much dependent upon the intensity of the sunlight falling on its surface as well as its orientation, operating temperature and the connected load.